chaitusai14/Movie-Transcript-Scraper-Using-BeautifulSoup/README.md

-# Movie Transcript Scraper using BeautifulSoup
+# Webscraping Movie Transcripts using BeautifulSoup

 This project is a Python-based web scraper designed to scrape movie transcripts from [Subslikescript.com](https://subslikescript.com), a website that hosts movie scripts and subtitles.
 The script fetches all movie transcripts that start with the letter 'A' and stores them locally as text files.
 The tool leverages `BeautifulSoup` for parsing HTML content and `requests` for sending HTTP requests.